 There are several historical techniques for preserving whole shell eggs, raw and uncooked, without refrigeration.
 Modern techniques include refrigeration, freezing and dehydration.

 Refrigeration is the default modern means of extending the storage life of eggs.
 In North America, all eggs are refrigerated.
 In Europe, however, the default is to store them out of refrigeration.
-For a discussion of why the two different approaches exist see the main entry on eggs for the discussion of egg storage.
+For a discussion of why the two different approaches exist safely in their own contexts see the main entry on eggs for the discussion of egg storage.